Reporting Child Abuse

 Employees who, during the course of their employment, come into contact with children are required to report when they have reasonable cause to suspect that a child under the care, supervision, guidance or training of a college program or activity, is an abused child.

-At Swarthmore College, employees obligated to report child abuse would include, but not be limited to, administrators, professors, CAPS or student health personnel, public safety officers, campus security authorities, and employees who may come into contact with children through camps, athletic activities, service learning programs, academic or enrichment programs, or other college programs.
+At Swarthmore College, employees obligated to report child abuse would include, but not be limited to, administrators, professors, CAPS or student health personnel, public safety officers, campus security authorities, athletics personnel, and other employees who may come into contact with children through camps, athletic activities, service learning programs, academic or enrichment programs, or other college programs.
 If your job responsibility is not specifically listed here, but you encounter children in the course of your employment with the college, you have a mandatory reporting obligation.

 All other members of the Swarthmore College community (students, visitors, guests, etc.) are strongly encouraged to report whenever child abuse is suspected.